-When you arrive for your first visit, you will be welcomed by a CAPS staff member.
-Then you will meet with a counselor for up to 30 minutes to discuss the reason(s) for your visit.
-You will have the opportunity to talk about your concerns, in your own words.
-Your counselor will have some questions to help clarify your situation; and by the end of the initial consultation, the two of you will decide on next steps in your Personalized Well-Being Plan.
+When you arrive for your first visit, you will be warmly welcomed and asked to take a seat in our comfortable waiting room which features massage chairs.
+Then you will meet with a provider for up to 30 minutes to discuss the reason(s) for your visit.
+You will have the opportunity to talk about your concerns in your own words.
+Your provider will have some questions to help clarify your situation; by the end of the initial consultation, the two of you will create your Personalized Well-Being Plan.

 Services are available at no additional charge to any student enrolled at Longwood University.
 Testing for ADHD and/or SLD is the only fee-based service.

-You can make an appointment either in person (in the upper level of Pierson Hall) by phone (434-395-2409) or by email (longwoodCAPS@longwood.edu).
+You can make an appointment either in person (in the upper level of Pierson Hall), by phone (434-395-2409), or by email (CAPS@longwood.edu).
 Typically, you will be able to meet with a provider within one week.
 Often, when there are scheduling delays, it is due to the student’s limited availability; however, if you prefer to be seen sooner, Single-Session Therapy is an option.
 If for any reason you are unable to keep an appointment, please call CAPS to let us know.
 We appreciate as much advance notice as possible for any cancellation or rescheduling of appointments.

 In compliance with ethical, legal, and professional standards, counseling is confidential, and CAPS staff places the highest level of importance on protecting your private information.
 We do not share information about a student without their explicit, written permission, except when required by law, such as in the case of suspected child or dependent abuse, imminent danger to self or others, or a court order.

 All counseling records are confidential and are not part of your Longwood academic record.